| Poet Laureate: Collected works of rhyming reviews by LTBC Poet Laureate Keith Gilbert as inspired by a selection of the month:

 Albuquerque: Saturday, 11 June 2005 at 10 am:

-ever regard as the best and wisest man I have ever known." -
+shall ever regard as the best and wisest man whom I have ever known." -

 Sir Arthur Conan Doyle, "The Final